romaissalmh/my-portfolio/src/projects/Autolib-DZ.md

 title: Autolib - Rental App -
 stack: Kotlin, Node.js, Express.js, PostgreSQL
 thumb: ../images/autolib-project.png
 description: A software solution for managing a company's fleet of cars.
-This solution must allow customers to rent car using a mobile application, these cars are equipped with an on-board computer which make the real-time tracking possible.
+This solution must allow customers to rent a car using a mobile application, these cars are equipped with an on-board computer which makes the real-time tracking possible.
 github-front: https://github.com/autolibDZ/autolibDZ-rental
 github-back: https://github.com/autolibDZ/autolibDZ-REST-API
 ---